enniomara/dotfiles/README.md

 ### Home Manager

 Install Nix by running following the steps on the [NixOS website](https://nixos.org/download.html#nix-install-macos).
-Then install Home Manager using the
-[standalone installation guide](https://rycee.gitlab.io/home-manager/index.html#sec-install-standalone).
-The installation may fail since it cannot find the attribute.
-Make sure that the username of the user matches the ones defined in flake.nix.
+Then install nix-darwin by following the instructions on its [Github page](https://github.com/LnL7/nix-darwin#install).

 ### ZSH
 Follow the installation instructions in the [zinit Github Page](https://github.com/zdharma-continuum/zinit#install) to install zinit.